 These areas of research are pursued using both quantitative and qualitative research methods, enhancing what either by itself is able to teach us.

-I teach and supervise UCL graduate students on three Masters programmes, one of which - the MSc in Theoretical Psychoanalytic Studies - I set up in 196 and have directed since.
+I teach and supervise UCL graduate students on three Masters programmes, one of which - the MSc in Theoretical Psychoanalytic Studies - I set up in 1996 and have directed since.
 I also contribute teaching and supervision on the DClinPsy and DPsych professional doctorate programmes.
-I am primary supervisor to 5 PhD students, currently working in the areas of family maltreatment, psychoanalytic attitudes to homosexuality, parental experiences of having severely depressed adolescents, anorexic children's understanding of their eating disorder, and the measurement of risk of trauma from parent-infant interaction.
+I am primary supervisor to 4 PhD students, currently working in the areas of family maltreatment, psychoanalytic attitudes to homosexuality, anorexic children's understanding of their eating disorder, and the measurement of risk of trauma from parent-infant interaction.
 22 PhDs have been successfully completed under my supervision.

 |SEP-2009||Professor of Psychoanalysis||Clinical, Educational & Health Psychology||UCL, United Kingdom|